 To visit CGD, there are a few requirements to ensure a smooth visit.

 Within CGD, a visitor must have an affiliation and a host on staff to sponsor the visit.
-Even the one-day visitor must have a host.
+Even the one-day visitor must have a host and visitor paperwork.
 This host agrees to collaborate, schedule appointments or seminars, be a mentor, or direct the research or project involved.
 Many university professors work with their colleagues in CGD and their students are often the benefactors of these collaborations.

 All visits must be approved by some person in authority.
-Short term visitors are approved by the section head of the host's section.
+Short term visitors (6 months or less) are approved by the section head of the host's section.
 If there is financial support requested, then various budget considerations are presented to committees or persons responsible for those budgets effected.
-Long-term visitors are approved by both the section head of the host's group and the CGD Division Office, whether or not there are financial considerations.
+Long-term visitors (greater than 6 months) are approved by both the section head of the host's group and the CGD Laboratory Office, whether or not there are financial considerations.
 Before approval is given, space, computer, and other intangible resources must be considered.

 The U.S. Department of State (DOS) has implemented a new provision within the J-1 Exchange Visitor Program regulations requiring all sponsors to document that their J-1 visitors/visa holders have sufficient English language proficiency.